Bus compression is one of the most important tools for mixing your music.

 Beyond controlling dynamics, bus compression helps the small, quiet details in a mix stand out better by bringing low-level signals up.
 Of course, bus compression used improperly can absolutely destroy a good mix.

 If you’re looking to learn more about how to implement bus compression in your mixes, continue reading below!
 And read this article to learn how to use a compressor.
+This article will explain the different types of compressors - from FET compressors to Optical compressors and beyond.

 Note: This article may contain affiliate links, meaning I would receive a commission - at no cost to you - for any products you purchase.